Include the Whole Family This Year With Help From the Charleston Nursing Home Abuse Lawyers at Stewart Bell

 On a more serious note, please remember to regularly visit and speak with your loved one throughout the year.
 While there are many great nursing home facilities in West Virginia, there are others that do not have the health and safety of elderly residents in mind.
 Unfortunately, abuse and neglect are common occurrences in elder care facilities.

 When you visit your loved one for the holidays, please make sure to observe their surroundings and be aware of any potential signs of mistreatment.
-If you ever believe your loved one has been a victim of abuse, please report it to the proper authorities and call our Charleston nursing home abuse lawyers.
+If you ever believe your loved one has been abused, please report it to the proper authorities and call our Charleston nursing home abuse lawyers.
 We may be able to help you and your family seek the justice you deserve.

 You can always call Stewart Bell at 304-345-1700 or fill out our free online case evaluation form for help.